covalenthq/ewm-das/PINNER.md

 Before running the service, you need to install the following dependencies:

 - [web3.storage](https://web3.storage/docs/go-w3up/#install-w3-cli)
-- Trusted setup for the DAS-Pinner service
+- Trusted setup for the service

 ### Setting up web3.storage